kartonfarkas/api_docs/source/suite/contacts/adding_contacts_to_contact_list.rst

      - the list ID has an invalid format or it does not exist.
    * - 400
      - 2008
-     - No contact found with the external ID: [field_id] -
+     - No contact found with the external ID: [field_id].
+     -